google-deepmind/mujoco/doc/programming/simulation.rst

 forces are disabled) the underlying physical system is energy-conserving.
 In that case any temporal fluctuations in the total energy indicate inaccuracies in numerical integration.
 For such systems the Runge-Kutta integrator has much better performance than the default semi-implicit Euler integrator.

-Finally, the user can implement additional diagnostics as needed.
-Two examples were provided in the code samples ``testxml.cc`` and ``derivative.cc``, where we computed model mismatches after save and load, and assessed the accuracy of the numerical derivatives respectively.
-Key to such diagnostics is to implement two different algorithms or simulation paths that compute the same quantity, and compare the results numerically.
-This type of sanity check is essential when dealing with complex dynamical systems where we do not really know what the numerical output should be;
-if we knew that, we would not be using a simulator in the first place.

 .. _siJacobian: